Blog Post

 Potential goldmine

-commissioned by the Dutch Enterprise Agency (RVO) in 2017 predicts that by 2030 the potential of renewable energy could be between 27% and 34%, of which hydro power with the various techniques available such as tidal energy, wave energy, fresh-salt gradients (osmosis) and river energy would still take only a fraction.
-Worldwide,
+A study by Ecofys commissioned by the Dutch Enterprise Agency (RVO) in 2017 predicts that by 2030 the potential of renewable energy could be between 27% and 34%, of which hydro power with the various techniques available such as tidal energy, wave energy, fresh-salt gradients (osmosis) and river energy would still take only a fraction.
+Worldwide, hydro power provides 16% of the sustainable electricity supply, mainly old technologies such as the use of dams and energy from high hydro power water that is common in the Nordics and the Alps.
+These fully developed techniques understandably encounter a lot of environmental resistance.

 The global development potential for hydro power energy, in particular tidal and wave energy, on the other hand, is enormous.
 Abroad, we do not have to sell the Netherlands as a water knowledge country in view of our experience with the Delta Works and water technology projects supervised by our well-known Dutch multinationals and architectural firms.
 Even our king is praised for his water knowledge.
 Knowledge at Dutch universities and institutes such as Marin and Deltares is also abundant.
-With the small hydro power energy opportunities in Dutch rivers, tidal energy at the Wadden and Zeeland and the potential multifunctional of the so called
+With the small hydro power energy opportunities in Dutch rivers, tidal energy at the Wadden and Zeeland and the potential multifunctional of the so called energy dikes, the potential of energy generation from water in the Netherlands is not huge, but it is diverse and ideal to anticipate the knowledge gained.
+You would say that this is a wonderful export product.
+A potential goldmine, with the right investments from the government, can also deliver prosperity and safety in foreign low-water areas in addition to export opportunities.

 About

-(TTC-GD) to study into the positioning of this technology center that focuses on marine & small hydro power energy.
+Guido Meijer is a (freelance) marketing manager and has been commissioned by Tidal Technology Center Grevelingendam (TTC-GD) to study into the positioning of this technology center that focuses on marine & small hydro power energy.